usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 #### <a name="vip"></a>5.3.3.
 In-person Proofing Requirements

+In-person proofing can be satisfied in two ways:

+- A physical encounter of the applicant, supervised by an operator
+- An remote encounter of the applicant, supervised by an operator, based on the specific requirements in [Section 5.3.3.2](#supervised).

 #### 5.3.3.1.
 General Requirements

 1. The CSP SHALL have the operator view the biometric source (e.g., fingers, face) for presence of non-natural materials and perform such inspections as part of the proofing process.

 2. The CSP SHALL collect biometrics in such a way that ensures that the biometric is collected from the applicant, and not another subject.
 All biometric performance requirements in [[SP 800-63B, Section 5.2.3]](sp800-63b.html/#biometric_use) apply.

-#### 5.3.3.2.
-Requirements for In-person Proofing Performed Over Remote Channels
+#### <a name="supervised"></a> 5.3.3.2.
+Requirements for Remote, Supervised In-person Proofing

 It is possible for a CSP to achieve the security and confidence comparable to in-person proofing over remote channels.
 The following requirements establish comparability between in-person transactions where the applicant is in the same physical location as the CSP or when the applicant is remote to the CSP.